Open-CMSIS-Pack/cmsis-toolbox/docs/ReferenceApplications.md

 ### Shield Layer

-Support for additional hardware via plugin shields (i.e. Arduino Uno).
+A shield layer adds support for additional hardware via plugin shields (i.e. Arduino Uno).
 Arduino shields [*consume connections*](YML-Input-Format.md#example-sensor-shield) with the prefix `ARDUINO_UNO_`.
-Potentially other shields could be covered.
+In the future, other shields may be supported as well.

 Shields may feature various hardware modules such as WiFi chips or MEMS sensors.
-Frequently the Shield software layer only defines a header file that redirects the Arduino specific `connect:` to a chip specific `connect:` that is then used by application software.
+Frequently, the shield's software layer only defines a header file that redirects the Arduino specific `connect:` to a chip specific `connect:` that is then used by application software.

-The Shield software layer is configured from the Board software layer which calls the following function:
+The shield's software layer is configured from the board software layer which calls the following function:

 ``` c
 extern int32_t shield_setup (void);